Mugger crocodile: Distribution and habitat

 The mugger crocodile occurs in southern Iran, Pakistan, Nepal, India and Sri Lanka up to an elevation of 420 m.
 It inhabits freshwater lakes, rivers and marshes, and prefers slow-moving, shallow water bodies.
 It also thrives in artificial reservoirs and irrigation canals.

 In Iran, the mugger occurs along rivers in Sistan and Baluchestan Provinces along the Iran–Pakistan border.
 A population of around 200 mugger crocodiles lives on the Iranian Makran coast near Chabahar.
 Due to human activity and a long drought in the late 1990s and early 2000s, it had been pushed to the brink of extinction.
 Following several tropical cyclones in 2007 and 2010, much of the habitat of the mugger crocodiles has been restored as formerly dry lakes and hamuns were flooded again.

 In Pakistan, a small population lives in 21 ponds around Dasht River; in the winter of 2007–08, 99 individuals were counted.
 By 2017, the population had declined to 25 individuals.
-In Sindh Province, small mugger populations occur in wetlands of Deh Akro 2 and Nara Desert Wildlife Sanctuaries, near Chotiari Dam, in the Nara Canal and around Haleji lake.
+In Sindh Province, small mugger populations occur in wetlands of Deh Akro-2 and Nara Desert Wildlife Sanctuary, near Chotiari Dam, in the Nara Canal and around Haleji lake.

 In Nepal's Terai, it occurs in the wetlands of Shuklaphanta and Bardia National Parks, Ghodaghodi Tal, Chitwan National Park and Koshi Tappu Wildlife Reserve.